 What is Cardano?

-Cardano is a multi-level blockchain platform operating on the basis of Proof-of-Stake, the method of achieving consensus.
 Just like Ethereum, Cardano is a safe and reliable ecosystem for creating dApps.
-The key feature of the platform is the Ouroboros algorithm which boasts a high level of security that does not require additional protection measures.
+The platform’s key feature is the Ouroboros algorithm, which boasts a high level of security that does not require additional protection measures.

-- The presence of regulatory supervision;
+• The presence of regulatory supervision

-- 100% confidentiality of any activity on the platform;
+• 100% confidentiality of any activity on the platform

-- High level of client security due to innovative algorithms;
+• High level of client security due to innovative algorithms

-- Multilevel system and democratic principles of governance;
+• Multilevel system and democratic principles of governance

-- High speed of transaction confirmation.
+• High speed of transaction confirmation

 Ethereum vs Cardano: key differences

-Both Cardano and Ethereum supply similar blockchain products.
 Smart contracts can be programmed on both platforms and decentralized applications can be deployed.
 However, there are some key differences between networks.

 Development approach